yubrot/factory_bot-blueprint/README.md

 [^2]: Except [inline associations](https://thoughtbot.github.io/factory_bot/associations/inline-definition.html).
 It seems that it is difficult to support this
 [^3]: See [blueprint_spec.rb](./gems/factory_bot-blueprint/spec/factory_bot/blueprint_spec.rb) (together with [factories.rb](./gems/factory_bot-blueprint/spec/factories.rb)) for detailed behavior

-Finally, wen can omit part of the object name based on the ancestor objects.
+Finally, we can omit part of the object name based on the ancestor objects.

 ```ruby
 objects = FactoryBot::Blueprint.create do